6 practical tips to improve your Salesforce testing

 Test.stopTest() then allows you to return to your previous governor limits.
 It also causes any asynchronous code queued up during your act stage to execute before the assert stage.
 For example, it allows you to test

 @future methods to check they are working as expected.

 5. Exercise bulk trigger functionality

 Aim to have at least one test per trigger that calls more than one object - ideally around 10-20 objects.
 This is not to test the limits of how many objects can be called, but to test that calling the trigger with multiple objects works.
-Don’t add too many objects, as Sandboxes tend to have limited performance and can end up timing out, causing tests to fail (even if that same trigger would run perfectly on your Production instance).
+Don't add too many objects, as sandboxes tend to have limited performance and can end up timing out, causing tests to fail (even if that same trigger would run perfectly in your production org).